 Ceramics is durable, food safe, heat resistant, mechanically strong, cheap, recyclable and sustainable material that is suitable for both a prototyping and a small serial production in handicraft, art, design, and architecture.

-“StoneFlower” is designed as a simple, accurate, fast and versatile instrument for artists, designers, architects, tutors, researchers and hobbyists.
-We are running a startup around it to make “StoneFlower” available on the market since year 2018.
+StoneFlower” 3D printer is designed as a simple, accurate, fast and versatile instrument for researchers, architects, artists, designers, and hobbyists.
+First version of the printer came to the market in May 2018.

 Anatoly Berezkin, Dipl.
 Eng., PhD in Chemistry, Habil. in Physics and Mathematics, CBM.